Elton Gallegly: Early life, education, and pre-congressional career

 Born in Huntington Park, California on March 7, 1944, Gallegly attended California State University, Los Angeles but did not graduate.
 He worked as a real estate broker before entering politics.
 Gallegly is a former member of the Simi Valley, California City Council.
 He became Simi Valley's first elected mayor in 1982.

 U.S. House of Representatives

 Elections

 In 1986, incumbent Republican U.S. Congresswoman Bobbi Fiedler decided to retire to run for the U.S. Senate.
-Gallegly won the primary with 50% of the vote.
+Gallegly won the primary with 50% of the vote over Tony Hope, the son of famed entertainer Bob Hope.
 In the general election, he won with 68% of the vote.
 He won re-election in 1988 with 69% and in 1990 with 58%.
 In 1992, he defeated Democrat Anita Perez Ferguson 54%–41%.
 Since then, he won re-election with at least 58% of the vote, except in 2000.
 That year, he defeated Democrat Michael Case 54%–41%.